 To read a brief article about a professor at Columbia Seminary titled, “First Pastorate, James H. Thornwell,” click HERE.

-Sources–The information on Columbia was found in John H. Moore’s article “Columbia” published in Walter Edgar, ed., The South Carolina Encyclopedia, Columbia: The University of South Carolina Press, 2006; D. G. Hart and Mark A. Noll, eds., Dictionary of the Presbyterian and Reformed Tradition in America, Downers Grove: InterVarsity Press, 1999; E. C. Scott, Ministerial Directory of the Presbyterian Church, U.S., 1861-1941, 1942; C. N. Willborn, “John L. Girardeau, 1825-98: Pastor to Slaves and Theologian of Causes,” Ph.D. dissertation, Westminster Theological Seminary, Philadelphia, 2003; Memorial Volume of the Semi-Centennial of the Theological Seminary at Columbia, South Carolina, Columbia: Presbyterian Publishing House, 1884.
+Sources–The header image is the original seminary chapel which is currently on the campus of Winthrop University in Rock Hill, South Carolina; the photograph was taken by the author of this site.
+The information on Columbia was found in John H. Moore’s article “Columbia” published in Walter Edgar, ed., The South Carolina Encyclopedia, Columbia: The University of South Carolina Press, 2006; D. G. Hart and Mark A. Noll, eds., Dictionary of the Presbyterian and Reformed Tradition in America, Downers Grove: InterVarsity Press, 1999; E. C. Scott, Ministerial Directory of the Presbyterian Church, U.S., 1861-1941, 1942; C. N. Willborn, “John L. Girardeau, 1825-98: Pastor to Slaves and Theologian of Causes,” Ph.D. dissertation, Westminster Theological Seminary, Philadelphia, 2003; Memorial Volume of the Semi-Centennial of the Theological Seminary at Columbia, South Carolina, Columbia: Presbyterian Publishing House, 1884.

 Notes–Union Theological Seminary had its beginnings at Hampden-Sydney College in Virginia as a theological program within the college until the seminary became its own entity on the college campus.
 The seminary as a Presbyterian governed institution came under the Synod of Virginia following a time under the Hanover Presbytery.
 Union traces its origins to the theological classes taught by Moses Hoge from 1807-1812 at Hampden-Sydney.
 My impression is that the early records are limited and there is some debate about the starting date of the seminary.
 See pages 3-5 in W. W. Moore and Tilden Scherer, eds., Centennial General Catalogue of the Trustees, Officers, Professors and Alumni of Union Theological Seminary in Virginia: 1807-1907, Richmond, 1907.
 R. L. Dabney was a professor at Union for thirty years until his move to Texas to teach at what is currently the University of Texas and Austin Theological Seminary.
 For a PDF copy of James Woodrow’s retiring moderator’s sermon titled, “One Lord, One Faith, One Baptism,” delivered before the Synod of South Carolina in 1902, click HERE.